venator85/cwac-endless/README.markdown

 row `View`.
 The major difference is that this method needs to return a row `View` that can serve as a placeholder, indicating to the user that you are fetching more data in the background (see below).
-However, this same row `View` must also be able to convert in-place to a regular row in your list.

-What sort of `View` you return, of course, is up to you.
-The demo application uses a row that, via a `FrameLayout`, has both a `TextView` (the normal row content) and an `ImageView` (placeholder) overlaying each other.
-In placeholder mode, only the `ImageView` is visible, and it is set to rotate via a `RotateAnimation`.
-In normal mode, only the `TextView` is visible.
+This `View` is not cached by `EndlessAdapter`, so if you wish to reuse it, cache it yourself.

 ### The Loading

 Your `EndlessAdapter` subclass also needs to implement `cacheInBackground()`.
 This method will be called from a background thread, and it needs to download more data that will eventually be added to the `ListAdapter` you used in the constructor.
-While the demo application simply sleeps for two seconds, a real application might make a Web service call or otherwise load in more data.
+While the demo application simply sleeps for 10 seconds, a real application might make a Web service call or otherwise load in more data.

 This method returns a `boolean`, which needs to be `true` if there is more data yet to be fetched, `false` otherwise.
-Hence, you need to make sure that, by the time you return, you know whether or not there is more data available.

 Since this method is called on a background thread, you do not need to fork your own thread.
 However, at the same time, do not try to update the UI directly.

+If you expected to be able to retrieve data, but failed (e.g., network error), that is fine.
+However, you should then return `false`, indicating that you have no more data.

 ### The Attaching